-According to data collected by event-based Friendship-app Sandbox, there could be around 16,000 people attending MCM Comic Con London 2019 alone this October.
-The app won’t launch until 2020.
-But, if you want to find some people to hang out with, you can join the meetup for free, with small WhatsApp groups to help break the ice before the big event.
-More fan meet ups will be listed at MCM Comic Con website too.
+Based on previous pre-COVID events, there could be around 16,000 people attending MCM Comic Con London 2021 alone this October.
+If you want to find some people to hang out with, you can join a meetup for free, with small WhatsApp groups to help break the ice before the big event.
+More fan meetups will be listed at MCM Comic Con website too.

 Free passes and volunteering at MCM Comic Con

 There are a couple of ways to visit MCM Comic Con for free.
 You can apply for a creator pass if you’re active in the pop culture world—this applies to creators, writers, bloggers, vloggers and social media influencers.